-The resource was estimated using Ordinary Kriging after variograms were successfully obtained for the main 8 mineralised domains at Lady Ada.
-These kriging parameters were then utilised for the associated domains.
-Where a variogram could not be modelled, individual domains were assigned the variogram of a related domain.
+The resource was estimated using Ordinary Kriging after a variogram was successfully obtained for the main mineralised domain at Lady Magdalene.
+These kriging parameters were then utilised for all remaining domains.
 In all cases an ellipsoid search was employed.
-Estimates were run on cut composite assay data, after a review of the geostatistical data for each mineralised domain.
-Several passes were run at multiples of the range to ensure a complete population of the resource block model (parameters shown below).
+Estimates were run on cut composite data, after a review of the geostatistical data for each mineralised domain.
+Several passes were run at multiples of the range to ensure a complete population of the resource block model.